juicycleff/smartform/docs/api.md

 // Create a new API handler
 NewAPIHandler() *APIHandler

-// Register a form schema
+// Register a form props
-RegisterSchema(schema *FormSchema)
+RegisterSchema(props *FormSchema)

-// Get a schema by ID
+// Get a props by ID
 GetSchema(id string) (*FormSchema, bool)

 // Set the dynamic function service